Reno - Keystone

 901 West 4th Street – 775-323-6277 – map

 Open Sun-Thur 9am-9pm, Fri-Sat 9am-10pm.
 Good wine, spirits, and beer selection with some really good prices.
+Notably stocking up on a variety of canned beers.
 Ben’s can special order anything you want for you to pick up on your way to the playa — call to find out more.

 Shipping / Transportation

 Open Mon-Fri 7:30am-6pm, Sat 9am-4pm, Sun 10am-3pm.
 Open special hours during Burning Man.
 If you’ve ever wanted to have some of your stuff shipped to Reno and stored there at no extra charge, just waiting for you to pick up on your way to the playa, this is THE place.
 VERY nice and accommodative owner and crew that really knows how to take care of people.
 Contact the store to make arrangements for shipping/storing details.
 BUT they will only start taking shipments on or after AUGUST 1 and store items only for 2 weeks.
 Did we say how totally cool these people are!

 501 West First Street – 775-786-8888, ext.
 106 - map

 Open 11am-11pm daily, except Sundays open at 9am for brunch.
 A long-time favorite hangout of many vegetarians and vegans as well as non-vegetarians, the laid back and cozy atmosphere quickly leads one to forget where one is at in the biggest little city.
 Seating at times may be hard to come by, as it is a very popular and cozy hole-in-the-wall, but well worth the wait.
 The entrance is located in the northeast corner of the Truckee River Lodge Building on Ralston St. It’s up the stairs on the back side of the building and is easy to miss if you don’t know it’s there.
 Oh, and the food is YUMMY with a wide variety of vegan/vegetarian/raw creations!